-Anime Los Angeles (ALA) returned for its 16th year for those in Southern California!
+The first convention of the year!
+Anime Los Angeles (ALA) returned again…bigger than ever — celebrating its 18th anniversary!
+Can’t you believe it?!
 This convention is best known for its massive cosplay and those whom ultimately want to shrink away from the mayhem of Anime Expo.
-ALA was held at Ontario Convention Center but this tome for 4 days, January 9-12th).
+ALA used to be at Ontario Convention Center but now at the Long Beach Convention center from January 5-8th.

 Since moving to Southern California in 2013, I have been in attendance of ALA since then with exception of 2019.
 The atmosphere of the convention is a community of anime fans with activities and events held at both the convention center and Doubletree by Hilton hotel, which included this years fashion show.
 Also there are plenty of hotels around the convention center to accommodate the guests all within walking distance.